geneontology/go-site/metadata/README.md

 # db-xrefs.yaml

+Registry of database prefixes

  - [db-xrefs.yaml](db-xrefs.yaml) - prefix registry
  - [db-xrefs.schema.yaml](db-xrefs.schema.yaml) - schema

 # datasets

+Metadata about locations and contents of GAFS and GPADs contributed to GO Central

 See the [datasets/](datasets) directory for more details

  - [datasets.schema.yaml](datasets.schema.yaml) - schema

+# gorules

+Enumerated rules used for QC within the GO

+See the [gorules/](gorules) directory for more details

+# gorefs

+Ad-hoc references and publications referenced within GO, where no PMID or DOI available.

+See the [gorefs/](gorefs) directory for more details